Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 By post (include payment and a stamped addressed envelope) Customers who are deaf or hard of hearing can use type talk or email email@example.com

 Assistant Tickets are available if you need more help than our stewards can give.
-Please apply in advance of a game by contacting the Ticket Office for an application form.
+Please apply to the club's Assisted Supporter Scheme in advance of a game by contacting the Ticket Office for an application form.
+Assistant tickets are not available for fans under the age of 11.

-We never judge whether someone is disabled or requires additional support so please ask your Doctor to answer the questions on the back of the form.
+We never judge whether someone is disabled or requires additional support so please ask your Doctor or other Health Care Professional to answer the questions on the back of the form.

-Please note that when attending a match alone, an Assistant must purchase a ticket as the Assistant Ticket will not be valid.
+Please note that when attending a match alone, an Assistant must purchase a standard match ticket as the Assistant Ticket will not be valid.

 Assistants under the age of 16 should notify the stewards at the point of entry, of their location in the ground, in case additional help is required e.g. during an emergency.